 Learn how DG ATP prevents and stops advanced threats throughout the threat lifecycle.

-Malicious Android apps, hospital leaks, and more - catch up on the week's infosec news with this roundup!
+Foreign government hackers target senators e-mails, Mirai botnet hacked sentenced, and more - catch up on the week's infosec news with this wrap-up!